Om-Kulkarni/ASL_Classification/README.md

 - The kaggle Dataset Link
 - https://www.kaggle.com/grassknoted/asl-alphabet
-- Thanks to Kaggle Akash for providing the Dataset
+- Thanks to Kaggler Akash for providing the Dataset